icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [tfcmt](https://github.com/suzuki-shunsuke/tfcmt) - CLI to notify the result of plan and apply as Pull Request comment.
 - [tfedit](https://github.com/minamijoyo/tfedit) - A refactoring tool for Terraform.
 - [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager inspired by rbenv.
-- [tfgen](https://github.com/refl3ction/tfgen) - Terraform code generator for consistent codebase and DRY.
+- [tfgen](https://github.com/0xDones/tfgen) - Terraform code generator for consistent codebase and DRY.
 - [tfgpt](https://github.com/flavius-dinu/tfgpt) - A CLI tool that integrates Terraform with OpenAI's GPT-3.5 Turbo to provide explanations for Terraform commands and concepts.
 - [tfjson](https://github.com/palantir/tfjson) - Utility to read in a Terraform plan file and dump it out in JSON. :skull:
 - [tfk8s](https://github.com/jrhouston/tfk8s) - A tool for converting Kubernetes YAML manifests to Terraform HCL
 - [tflint](https://github.com/terraform-linters/tflint) - Terraform linter for detecting errors that can not be detected by `terraform plan`
 - [tfmake](https://github.com/tfmake/tfmake) - Automating Terraform with the power of make.
-- [tfmask](https://github.com/cloudposse-archives/tfmask) - Terraform utility to mask select output from `terraform plan` and `terraform apply`
+- [tfmask](https://github.com/cloudposse-archives/tfmask) - Terraform utility to mask select output from `terraform plan` and `terraform apply` :skull:
 - [tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps.
 - [tfmigrator](https://github.com/tfmigrator/cli) - Go library and CLI to migrate Terraform Configuration and State
 - [tfmv](https://github.com/suzuki-shunsuke/tfmv) - Rename Terraform resources and generate moved blocks